nrtonchev/2048Game/README.md

 - Check all high scores using the 'high_score' command;
 - Exit the current running console with the 'quit' command';

-Upon initial start of the project, the program will create an sqlite database with a table for save games and a table for the high score.
+Upon initial start of the project, the program will create an sqlite database with a table for save games and a table for the high scores.

 # Command Details